 You are required to live in program housing.

 You will live with a host family.
 You will be asked to indicate your preferences as part of your application.
 Using this information, Mme.
 Witkowski, will match you with a family, where you will take some of your meals.
 You also receive a stipend to purchase lunches at university-sponsored cafeterias.
-If you stay for both semesters you may opt for more independent housing during your second semester.

 We are committed to making study abroad accessible to all interested and eligible students.
 We hope that students with accessibility needs will pursue study abroad opportunities and use the available support services on campus for assistance and advice when necessary.